gnosek/falco-plugin-rs/falco_plugin/README.md

 ```

 Loading and configuring a statically linked plugin entirely depends on the application you're linking it into.

+### Building static and dynamic plugins from a single codebase

+You cannot have static and dynamic plugin built from a single crate.
+Linking multiple dynamic plugins into a single
+library will have conflicting symbols between the plugins (they will both want to expose the same function names).

+One workaround might be to use three separate crates:

+1. One `rlib` (the default Rust library crate), containing all the code except for the `plugin!`/`static_plugin!` macros
+2. One crate for the dynamic plugin
+3. One crate for the static plugin

+The two latter crates just need to import the actual plugin code from crate 1 and invoke the relevant macros.

 ## Plugin capabilities